 Where did it pay to work in 2011 if you were an IT executive at a large company?
-Based on the responses of senior and midlevel IT enterprise executives to our annual CIO/IT Strategy Media Group IT salary and career survey,
+Based on the responses of senior and midlevel IT enterprise executives to our annual CIO/IT Strategy Media Group IT salary and career survey, four industries stand out:

 - Business services/consulting (non-IT)